What is the Community Asset Transfer Fund?

 All projects will need to fit with one, or more of the objectives identified in the Rhondda Cynon Taf Corporate Plan.
 These are;

-- Place – Creating neighbourhoods where people are proud to live and work
+- Creating Places: where people are proud to live, work and play;

 Who can apply?

 Applications can be considered from non-profit distributing voluntary and community groups, social enterprises, Community and Town Councils, and on a case by case basis, commercial childcare providers.

 Applicants will need to evidence they have a Constitution / Governing Document and a Bank Account in the name of the organisation with at least 2 separate signatories

 The Fund can be used for activities associated with the community asset transfer of Council properties or land into community ownership by way of a tenancy agreement i.e. a lease, licence or Tenancy At Will.
 Examples of the type of costs that may be supported include

 - Purchase of equipment